From Zero

-Background
+Background and promotion

+From Zero was Linkin Park's first album to feature Emily Armstrong (pictured 2024) as their lead vocalist following the death of Chester Bennington.
+The band first met Armstrong in 2019 and began making music with her.

-On July 20, 2017, Linkin Park entered an indefinite hiatus after long-time lead singer Chester Bennington died by suicide.
+On July 20, 2017, Linkin Park went on indefinite hiatus after long-time lead singer Chester Bennington died by suicide.
 Mike Shinoda communicated to the public on several occasions in the ensuing years that he intended for the band to continue, stating in January 2018, "I have every intention on continuing with LP, and the guys feel the same.
 We have a lot of rebuilding to do, and questions to answer, so it'll take time."
+In June of that year, Shinoda released his debut solo studio album, Post Traumatic, which was released under his own name rather than his Fort Minor moniker.
+Some tracks also detail his feelings after Bennington's death.
 In 2019, Shinoda, Joe Hahn, and Dave Farrell resumed working on new music together, without any public announcement.
-They were later joined by Brad Delson, although founding drummer Rob Bourdon chose not to participate, and Delson chose to opt out of touring.
+They were later joined by Brad Delson, although founding drummer Rob Bourdon chose not to participate.
 The band met Dead Sara vocalist Emily Armstrong in 2019 and began working on music with her shortly thereafter, along with various other musicians, including drummer Colin Brittain.
 On April 28, 2020, Farrell revealed the band was working on new music.
 Over the next three years, the band released 20th-anniversary reissues of their first two studio albums Hybrid Theory (2000) and Meteora (2003), with both containing previously unreleased material featuring Bennington's vocals.
 The band also released their first greatest hits album titled Papercuts on April 12, 2024, which contained one previously unreleased song with Bennington's vocals recorded during the One More Light (2017) sessions.

-On March 30, 2024, in an interview with KCAL-FM, Orgy frontman Jay Gordon sparked rumors of a Linkin Park reunion claiming he had heard that the band had recruited a new female singer but refused to elaborate further, causing rampant speculation.
+On March 30, 2024, in an interview with KCAL-FM, Orgy frontman Jay Gordon sparked rumors of a Linkin Park reunion, claiming he had heard that the band had recruited a new female singer but refused to elaborate further.
 The following month, Billboard followed up on his comments and reported that WME was taking offers for a potential Linkin Park reunion tour and headlining festival dates in 2025.
 The proposed lineup featured Shinoda, Delson, Farrell, and an unnamed female vocalist in place of Bennington.
 Later in August, the band launched a mysterious 100-hour countdown without any explanation.
 After the countdown reached zero, the band released a statement hinting at a major announcement, writing: "It's only a matter of time".
 An invite was sent to members of the band's fan club, Linkin Park Underground, revealing a five-hour event on September 5, 2024, in Los Angeles, California.